yazi-rs/yazi-rs.github.io/docs/faq.md

   <summary>Yazi Linux Edition running on WSL</summary>
   <div>

-Limited by ConPTY, the Windows version of Yazi has had to implement many workarounds, which are not perfect.
+Limited by ConPTY, the Windows edition has had to implement many workarounds, which are not perfect.

 However, if you run Yazi in WSL, you can experience perfect image previews using `wezterm ssh`.<br/>
 [WezTerm](https://wezfurlong.org/wezterm/) is an excellent terminal that can bypass the limitations of ConPTY through its SSH feature, and it's currently the only terminal that supports this approach.